EstebanMqz/lucidmode/README.rst

 Author/Principal Maintainer
 ---------------------------

-Francisco Munnoz (IFFranciscoME) Is an associate professor of financial engineering and financial machine learning @ITESO (Western Institute of Technology and Higher Education)
+Francisco Munnoz (IFFranciscoME) Is an associate professor of financial engineering and financial machine learning ITESO (Western Institute of Technology and Higher Education)

 -------
 License